Software Alternatives, Accelerators & Startups

 • Ask HN: What low code platforms are worth using?

 The problem with low-code platform is that you are always restricted and can't go beyond what they offer.
 And someday, you will run across a problem that you can never solve with that platform.
 But there is a better way to do it.
 In my experience Anvil is the fastest way to develop a web apps.
 It is a framework that lets you do everything including Frontend, Backend and Database using just Python.
-I started using... - Source: Hacker News / 7 months ago
+I started using... - Source: Hacker News / over 1 year ago

 • Ask HN: Why did Visual Basic die?